 The problem with this principle is that a lot of times we parents give pop culture a huge head start with our kids.

 We let the world start the conversation, let celebrities drive their dreams, and let society define their values.

 Then at age 15 we show up in their life and wonder why they’re lost.

-As a dad of two daughters, this cartoon about Halloween bums me out because most of us are too busy to respond with the truth.
+As a dad of two daughters, this cartoon by @AndyMarlette, about Halloween bums me out because most of us are too busy to respond with the truth.
 We miss the “store aisle” conversation with our kids because we think if we don’t have the conversation it won’t happen.

 Here’s the truth though:

 It’s not whether your kids will have a conversation about the world they live in, it’s whether you’ll have a voice in it.

 It’s time to start talking with our kids.

 Don’t give the world a head start with your kids.